 (d) Vice-President.
 The Vice-President will be responsible for assisting the president in organising the society and to perform any miscellaneous duties as the President sees fit to delegate to them.

 (e) Webmaster.
 The Webmaster is responsible for maintaining the Society's website, computing resources, online chat groups, and social media.

+(f) Social Secretary.
+The Social Secretary shall take responsibility for organising additional events outside of standard society meetings, including socials, which benefit the membership, and additionally further our stated aims.
+In conjunction with this, they shall oversee the general welfare of members.

+(g) Welfare Secretary.
+Welfare Secretary.
+The Welfare Secretary is responsible for the development and management of welfare initiatives, moderation of the group’s electronic communications, and advises the committee where disciplinary action may be required in instances of bullying, or other forms of harassment committed by or towards members of the society.

 (3) No one may be appointed a member of the Committee if he or she has been disqualified from becoming a member of the Committee under the provisions of Clause 13, ‘Disciplinary Action’.